Launch of MNO Métis Baby Bundle Book

 The Baby Bundle Book includes stories and inspiring quotes collected from Métis Elders on the topics of family, parenting and first baby experiences with plenty of room to record personal stories and pictures.

-Five years in the making, the IKN project is led by Research Scientist for the Centre of Research on Inner City Health at St. Michael’s Hospital Dr. Janet Smylie who is of Métis decent.
+Five years in the making, the IKN project is led by Research Scientist for the Centre of Research on Inner City Health at St. Michael’s Hospital Dr. Janet Smylie who is of Métis descent.

 “It has been an honour and privilege to act as the principal investigator for this five year, Canadian Institute’s for Health Research funded project,” said Dr. Smylie.